NikolaZgonjanin/Git-Intro/intermediate_git/a_deeper_look_at_git.md

 *   Read this [Git Cheat Sheet](https://www.atlassian.com/git/tutorials/atlassian-git-cheatsheet) if you need a reference sheet.
 *   Watch this [video about Rebase & Merge](https://www.youtube.com/watch?v=f1wnYdLEpgI) for an example of how to use both rebase and merge.
 *   Read the chapter on [Branches covered by git-scm](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) if you want an even deeper dive into Branches.

-### Knowledge check

-This section contains questions for you to check your understanding of this lesson on your own.
-If you’re having trouble answering a question, click it and review the material it links to.

-*   <a class='knowledge-check-link' href='https://git-scm.com/book/en/v2/Git-Basics-Undoing-Things'>How can you amend your last commit?</a>
-*   <a class='knowledge-check-link' href='https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History'>What are some different ways to rewrite history?</a>
-*   <a class='knowledge-check-link' href='#force-with-lease'>What is a safe way to push history changes to a remote repository?</a>
-*   <a class='knowledge-check-link' href='#dangers'>What are the dangers of history-changing operations?</a>
-*   <a class='knowledge-check-link' href='#best-practices'>What are best practices of history-changing operations?</a>
-*   <a class='knowledge-check-link' href='https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell'>Explain what it means for branches to be pointers.</a>